- ✔ Module #1

 William F Kaewert | SENS – Stored Energy Systems LLC

-Batteries are chemical devices that behave differently from, and less predictably than, the electrical, electronic and mechanical systems most common in a genset.
+Batteries are unique chemical devices that function differently—and often less predictably—than the electrical, electronic, and mechanical systems typically found in a genset.

 Table 1: Typical minimum allowable DC voltages during engine cranking